8 Eyes

-8 Eyes (エイト・アイズ, Eito Aizu) is a 2D action platform game developed by Thinking Rabbit for the Nintendo Entertainment System in 1988.
+is a 1988 platform video game developed by Thinking Rabbit and published by SETA for the Nintendo Entertainment System.
 The game features eight levels, and can be played by one or two players.
 It also features a large, diverse soundtrack, composed by Kenzou Kumei, consisting of three pieces for each of the eight levels, which are set in different parts of the world.

 Piko Interactive acquired the rights to 8 Eyes and released it for Microsoft Windows via Steam on August 14, 2019.
-8 Eyes is also included on the Evercade as part of Piko Interactive Collection 1, released on May 22, 2020.
+8 Eyes was also released on the Evercade as part of Piko Interactive Collection 1 on May 22, 2020.